Introduction: French Riviera Bath Bombs

 - Place two leaves of towel paper in a box.

-- Put the unmolded and frosted bath bombs in the box and let them dry 3 days.
+- Put the frosted bath bombs in the box and let them dry 3 days.

 - Once dried, add a drop of each essential oils on each one.